dingzhuwen/dingzhuwen.github.io/_pages/about.md

 * Task-Oriented Communications

 __Activities__
+* The paper “Task-Oriented Sensing, Computation, and Communication Integration for Multi-Device Edge AI” was rated as an __ESI Highly Cited Paper__.
 * Dr. Wen will co-organize __IEEE ICC 2025 Workshop on Task-Oriented and Generative Communications for 6G__. ([Workshop Homepage][7])
 * Dr. Wen will co-organize __IEEE WCNC 2025 Workshop on Task-Oriented and Generative Communications for 6G__. ([Workshop Homepage][8])
 * Dr. Wen co-organized __IEEE PIMRC 2024 Workshop on Task-Oriented and Pragmatic Communications for 6G__. ([Workshop Homepage][1])